 Aesthetically, the Hero is a beautiful board.
 Not only does it have a color-neutral, stealthy look with big beefy heatsinks, but it also supports a dash of RGB which helps to personalize the look of the board if the user sees fit.
 The board features two zones of RGB which can be customized via the Aura Sync software.
 The board also features a built-in IO shield as well as full coverage M.2 heatsinks which, although they do look beautiful, make removing the drives a bit of a chore.

-Overall though, the Hero is an incredible high-end offering from ASUS.
+Conclusively though, the Hero is an incredible high-end offering from ASUS.
 The only disadvantage of this board is its hefty price tag which might not be in the range of most users.
+Still, we hold this board as the best overall motherboard for Ryzen 5000 series CPUs on our list.

 2. Gigabyte X570 Aorus Master